 Coconut oil is rich in a saturated fat called lauric acid.
 Even though we’re bombarded daily with articles and ads telling us how bad fats are, not all fats are created equal.
 Coconut oil fats can be beneficial both for us and for our lovely canines.

 But don’t rush into the kitchen in search of coconut oil just yet.
 Too much fat in your pup’s diet can lead to obesity and pancreatitis.
 So even though coconut oil is great for dogs, you should give it to your fluff in moderation.

 Benefits of Coconut Oil for Dogs

-Coconut oil can relieve itchy skin.
-Plus, it’s a natural remedy for ticks and can make your puppy’s coat shiny and soft.
+Coconut oil can relieve itchy skin and make your puppy’s coat shiny and soft.
 What’s more, lauric acid has antibacterial and anti-inflammatory properties, so adding it to your pup’s diet can do wonders for its overall health.

 Let’s explore the eight amazing benefits of coconut oil for dogs.